Learning how to apply vampire fangs correctly is the key to achieving a realistic, natural-looking result.

 There is no right or wrong.
 It's all personal preference and influenced by the size and shape of your teeth.

-Step 2: Mix the Fitting Material
+Step 2: Mix the Material

 Empty one capsule of powder into the case.